-MaxCC, which is an improved algorithm of Basic Chaining, takes a measure of maximizing the set of common chains to activity 6 in order to reduce the additional constraints.
-Let us still take the project schedule in Figure 2(a) and the resource allocation of the 6th day as examples.
-After completing the resource allocation of activity 5, the next activity to be allocated is activity 6.
-Here, the initial chain of activity 6 is randomly selected as chain 5.
-Because activity 6 requires 5 capacity units of resource, it will be allocated to 5 chains, from chain 5 to chain 9.
-Due to maximizing the set of common chains to activity 6, all of the required capacity units of activity 6 will be provided by activity 4, which has precedence relation with it, thereby, no additional constraint will be posted.
-In a similar manner, activity 8 and activity 7 can be allocated to the remaining available chains, just as illustrated on Figure 3(a).
+An improved algorithm of basic chaining, MaxCC, takes the measure of maximising the set of common chains for Activity 6 to reduce the additional constraints.
+We continue to take the project schedule in Figure 2(a) and resource allocation of the sixth day as examples.
+After completing the resource allocation of Activity 5, the next activity to be allocated is Activity 6.
+The initial chain of Activity 6 is randomly selected as Chain 5.
+Because Activity 6 requires five capacity units of resources, it is allocated to five chains, from Chains 5 to 9.
+Due to maximising the set of common chains to Activity 6, all required capacity units of Activity 6 are provided by Activity 4, which has precedence relations with it.
+Thus, no additional constraints are posted.
+Similarly, Activities 8 and 7 can be allocated to the remaining available chains, as illustrated in Figure 3(a).

-While constructing the selection formulation of chains in MaxCC, if we pick a chain for activity randomly in the baseline schedule, it is possible that the additional constraints between activities are distributed to different chains, i.e. generating interdependencies of redundancy or synchronization points, which will enhance the interdependencies between activities and lower the slackness of the schedule.
-Whereas MinID improves the way of selecting initial chain by using heuristic algorithm and takes into consideration the chains that have been taken by activities with precedence relation.
+While constructing the selection formulation of chains in MaxCC, if we select a chain for activity randomly in the baseline schedule, the additional constraints between activities might be distributed to different chains (i.e., generating interdependencies of redundancy or synchronisation points), which enhances the interdependencies between activities and lowers the schedule slackness.
+In contrast, MinID improves the method of selecting the initial chain using a heuristic algorithm and considers the chains taken by activities with precedence relations.

-Therefore, some improvements can be made on the above step (1).
+Therefore, some improvements can be made to allocate an activity in the MinID:

-(1a) If the last activity in the chain is the immediate predecessor activity of activity , chain should be collected in the set.
+If the last activity in chain is the immediate predecessor activity of activity , chain should be collected in set.

-(1b) If , a chain is randomly chosen; if not, a chain is randomly picked from the available chains.
+If , chain is randomly chosen; if not, chain is randomly chosen from the available chains.

-(1c) An additional constraint is posted, among which is the last element of the chain .
+An additional constraint is posted, where is the last element of chain .

-Figure 3(a) shows the allocation result of MaxCC.
-Let us still take the project schedule in Figure 2(a) and the resource allocation of the 6th day as examples.
-Since activity 5, activity 8 and activity 7 do not consider whether there is a precedence relation between itself and the last element of the chain when selecting the initial chain, that is to say the initial chain is selected randomly, so that activity 5, 8, and 7 have precedence relations with their immediate predecessors that distribute on different chains.
-Thus, there are more additional constraints posted between activity 5, 8 and 7 and their last activity in the chain.
-MinID improves the way of selecting the initial chain by utilizing the existing precedence relation to reduce the additional constraints.
-The initial chain of activity 5 is chain 3.
-Activity 5 requires 2 capacity units so it will be allocated to chain 3 and chain 4.
-Similarly, the resource allocation results of other activities will be shown in Figure 3(b).
+Figure 3(a) depicts the allocation results of MaxCC.
+We continue to take the project schedule in Figure 2(a) and resource allocation of the sixth day as examples.
+Activities 5, 8 and 7 do not consider whether a precedence relation exists between them and the last element of the chain when selecting the initial chain.
+The initial chain is selected randomly so that Activities 5, 8, and 7 have precedence relations with their immediate predecessors that distribute on different chains.
+Thus, additional constraints are posted between Activities 5, 8 and 7 and their last activity in the chain.
+Moreover, MinID improves the method of selecting the initial chain using the existing precedence relations to reduce the additional constraints.
+The initial chain of Activity 5 is Chain 3.
+Activity 5 requires two capacity units; thus, it is allocated to Chains 3 and 4.
+Similarly, the resource allocation results of other activities are presented in Figure 3(b).

 3.3.
-RALS algorithm and ISH-UA algorithm
+RALS and ISH-UA Algorithms